 Chronic Kidney Disease, Metabolic Acidosis and why acid/base balance is so important.

-Over 24 million people in the United States have Chronic Kidney Disease or CKD per the CDC or Centers for Disease Control.
-Kidney disease ranges between Stage 1 when the kidneys start to have mild or minimal disfunction to Stage 5 sometimes called ESRD or End Stage Renal Disease, where the kidneys have complete or near complete loss of function, requiring dialysis or kidney transplant
+30 million people in the United States have Chronic Kidney Disease or CKD per the US Centers for Disease Control (CDC).
+Kidney disease ranges between Stage 1 when the kidneys start to have mild disfunction to Stage 5, sometimes called ESRD or End Stage Renal Disease, where the kidneys have complete or near complete loss of function, requiring dialysis or kidney transplant.

 About Metabolic Acidosis or elevated serum acid and CKD.

 Metabolic acidosis in chronic kidney disease is diagnosed with a routine blood test which is included as part of the kidney function panel or metabolic panel.
-The test is called many things including serum bicarbonate, Total CO2,TCO2, CO2 or Carbon Dioxide.
-The optimal value of bicarbonate (or Total CO2) ranges between 23-29 meq/L. A serum bicarbonate of less than 22 meq/L in individuals with kidney disease is usually considered significant enough to require treatment with an acid buffering agent such as sodium bicarbonate.
+The test is called many things including serum TCO2, Total CO2,TCO2, CO2, or Carbon Dioxide.
+All of these tests are measuring the amount of bicarbonate in the serum.
+The optimal value of bicarbonate (or Total CO2) ranges between 23-29 meq/L. A serum TCO2 of less than 22 meq/L in individuals with kidney disease is usually considered significant enough to require treatment with an acid buffering agent such as sodium bicarbonate the active ingredient in enteric coated Bicarbi.

 Correcting elevated serum acid levels can slow kidney disease and the loss of kidney function.